celigo/integrator-extension/README.md

  *
  *  _exportId - the _exportId of the export for which the hook is defined.
  *
- *  settings - a container obj for all the SmartConnector settings associated with the integration (applicable to SmartConnectors only).
+ *  settings - a container object for all the SmartConnector settings associated with the integration (applicable to SmartConnectors only).
  *
- *  configuration - an optional configuration obj that can be set directly on the export resource (to further customize the hooks behavior).
+ *  configuration - an optional configuration object that can be set directly on the export resource (to further customize the hooks behavior).
  */

 module.hooks.preSavePageFunction = function (options, callback) {